Everyone’s Doing It!

 6. What to Expect After Your Boudoir Session

 Every photographer has different policies and timelines, so be sure to ask your photographer what to expect after your session.
-I’m going to explain how I do things so you get a general idea of the process.
+I’m going to explain how I do things so you get a general idea of my process.

 7. Now That You Know…